gswebs/codenitive-captcha/README.md

 ### Installation

-1. Upload the plugin files to the `/wp-content/plugins/jmb-captcha` directory, or install the plugin through the WordPress Plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/codenitive-captcha` directory, or install the plugin through the WordPress Plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Navigate to **wp-admin → Settings → JMB Captcha**
+3. Navigate to **wp-admin → Settings → Codenitive Captcha**

 ### Frequently Asked Questions

 1. **Where are the plugin settings?**
-Navigate to **wp-admin → Settings → JMB Captcha**
+Navigate to **wp-admin → Settings → Codenitive Captcha**

 2. **Where on google we can generate Site and Secret Key?**
 <a href="https://www.google.com/recaptcha/admin/create" target="_blank">Click here to get the Site and Secret Keys</a>